alschube/gnss-navigation-status/README.md

 ## Quick Start Guide (Frontend)

-* To set up the frontend simply install the apk that is found in the frontend folder on your smartphone
+* To set up the frontend simply install the __apk that is found under \gnss-navigation-status\frontend\app\release__

 * When you first open the app you have to configure the ip address of your raspberry pi in the settings tab.
 After clicking the connect Button a connection should be established.

 * In order to configure which satellite systems should be used you can check or uncheck them under the Settings Tab

-* In order to use RTCM correction you have to run an ntrip client and connect to a base station (see Chapter RTCM) and you need to activate it in the app in the Settings Tab
+* In order to use RTCM correction you have to run an ntrip client and connect to a base station (see [RTCM Chapter](#rtcm-and-ntrip-configuration)) and you need to activate it in the app in the Settings Tab

 ## RTCM and NTRIP Configuration